 3) Once liquid is cooled, transfer sauce to a glass pickling jar.

 4) Combine peeled garlic cloves and transfer to fridge.
 Let it pickle for at least 96 hours (4 days) before enjoying but we recommend waiting for 7-10 days for best flavors.
 Pickles should hold in the fridge for at least 8-12 weeks, if not longer.
+Note – you can also cut the garlic in halves to quicken the pickling process.

 Hope you enjoy your low-carb Keto Japanese Soy Pickled Garlic!